-They have ensured that the workings of this camera are familiar to its existing DSLRs so that the users feel comfortable.
+They have ensured that this camera’s workings are familiar to its existing DSLRs so that the users feel comfortable.

 Both the menus and the interface of this Z7 are similar to Nikon’s previous models.
 Only the AF system is unfamiliar and not as efficient as others.

 Although it must be borne in mind that, being a model whose size is smaller than a D850, there is not enough space to add some extra buttons.

 However, the major ones are located where they are expected.
 Besides, a joystick button is included, which is very comfortable and precise; that way will be easier to use the camera.

 The touchscreen is also appropriate for extensive use.
 The only lacking is that there is no AF touchpad option and a dedicated AF mode button.

 The menu is even customizable and touch-sensitive, and the buttons are also highly customizable with separate options for videos and images.